 Links to other sites

 SSA links to other websites that are not controlled by SSA.
 A link from the SSA website is not an SSA endorsement for any company, organization or individual.
 SSA is not responsible for the privacy practices or the content of those sites.

-Adopted by the SSA Board of Directors, 14 May 2018.
+Approved by the SSA Board of Directors, November 17, 2021.